mrsofanthiel/Pluto-Desktop/README.md

 ## Documentation

-You can find documentation in the [docs](docs/) folder.
+You can find documentation in the [docs](docs/) folder or something.

 ## Contributing

-When contributing to Pluto, please consider the following:
+When contributing to Pluto, please contribute to the main project, not my fork.
+They will appreciate your work more than I will.

-- It is recommended to use [VS Code](https://code.visualstudio.com) along with the Live Server and Prettier extensions for the best experience.
-- Following these guidelines increases the chance of your pull request being approved.